Helvetica: Unica

-Unica by Team '77 (André Gürtler, Christian Mengelt and Erich Gschwind) is as a hybrid of Helvetica, Univers and Akzidenz-Grotesk.
-It was developed in the 1970s for electronic on-screen phototypesetting and released in 1980.
-As phototypesetting was soon replaced by desktop publishing and because of a legal dispute, the typeface rapidly disappeared from the market.
-In mid 2010s, two digital versions were released: the Swiss foundry Lineto released LL Unica77 with input from Christian Mengelt, while Linotype released Neue Haas Unica.
+Unica, designed by Team '77 (André Gürtler, Christian Mengelt and Erich Gschwind) for the Haas foundry, combines elements of Helvetica, Univers and Akzidenz-Grotesk (see History).
+It was developed for phototypesetting and released in 1980, but soon disappeared from the market as phototypesetting gave way to desktop publishing.
+Two digital versions appeared in the mid-2010s: LL Unica77 from the Swiss foundry Lineto, made with input from Mengelt, and Neue Haas Unica from Linotype.